MaitreyaKadam/F1_PodiumPreds/README.md

 - Feature engineering which includes clean air race pace, sector averages, and position change history.
 <img width="690" height="390" alt="image" src="https://github.com/user-attachments/assets/ab0d5917-0414-4840-a202-f3aba64addbf" />

+We all expect qualifying position to be the dominant feature for winning a race.
+However, the model tells a more nuanced story in which clean-air race pace emerged as the strongest single, followed by sector consistency and position change history.
+This indicates that raw single-lap speed matters less than the ability to sustain pace over a full race distance.

 # 🧪 Best Model
 <img width="515" height="80" alt="image" src="https://github.com/user-attachments/assets/df7c5640-9925-4d87-91f3-aade39016337" />

 # 📈 Predicted Podium for Azerbaijan GP 2025